Lehreeeee/MMStats/README.md

 ## Features
 - Damage dealt to the mobs will be affected by the mob stats set in `config.yml`.
+- Putting negative values in the stats will make the mobs take extra damage on the damage type.
+- Commands to temporarily adjust mob stats (Useful for support/debuff items.)

 ## Dependencies